OUR Quality

 1989

-Gandour adds a variety of new products to its already iconic portfolio including Yamama cakes, Kunuz candies and a range of chocolate brands the firmly establish Gandour as a household name in the region.
+The family of brands frows including Yamama cakes, Kunuz candies and a range of chocolate brands the firmly establish Gandour as a household name in the region.